Anne-Marie (film)

 Anne-Marie is a 1936 French drama film directed by Raymond Bernard and starring Annabella, Pierre Richard-Willm and Paul Azaïs.
 If features Annabella as an aspiring young pilot.
+It was shot at the Saint-Maurice Studios in Paris.
 The film's sets were designed by the art directors Jean d'Eaubonne and Jean Perrier.

+Synopsis

+Anne-Marie, a young civil aviation engineer, persuades several of her male colleagues to teach her to fly.
+Each of them fall slightly in love with her.